 Many companies also offer umbilical cord tissue collection as an alternative, or in addition, to ‘cord’ blood collection.
 Umbilical cord tissue contains mesenchymal stem cells and can be collected alongside optimal cord clamping.
 However, there is no evidence that this type of stem cell offers effective treatments either.

 I am not suggesting that baby blood banking shouldn’t be an available option.
-All I am suggesting is that parents need adequate information before they make a decision to remove a significant amount of their baby’s blood volume.
-They need to be able to weigh up the definite benefits of full blood volume at birth vs a possible treatment for an unlikely future illness.
-Cord blood is baby’s blood.
+I am suggesting is that parents need adequate information before they make a decision to remove a significant amount of their baby’s blood volume.
+They need to be able to weigh up the known benefits of full blood volume at birth vs a possible treatment for an unlikely future illness.
+Cord blood is babies’ blood.
 Parents also need know if their care provider will benefit financially from persuading them to collect and bank blood.

 PS: I no longer participate in stealing babies blood.
 We live and learn.